-Water proposals flow through Utah Statehouse in last days
+Water proposals trickle through Utah Statehouse in last days

 Republican House Speaker Brad Wilson’s plan to set aside $40 million for a trust to save the Great Salt Lake got final approval this week and awaits signature from Gov. Spencer Cox.
 The proposal would focus on ways to get more water into the shrinking lake, which hit its lowest level in recorded history last year.

 It would also seek to improve the water quality and restore the wetlands around the lake.
-The initial investment of state money is considered a first step, and it’s expected to be funded with a combination of additional public and private funds in the future, Wilson has said.
-He cited copper company Rio Tinto’s 2021 decision to donate water rights to the lake as an example of the sort of thing the trust could accomplish.
+The initial investment of state money is considered a first step.
+It’s expected to be funded with a combination of additional public and private funds in the future, Wilson has said.
+He cited copper company Rio Tinto’s 2021 decision to donate water rights to the lake as an example of what the trust could facilitate.

 “It’s a big risk if we don’t do this and do this right,” he said during a committee hearing this week.

-‘FLIP THE STRIP’
+‘FLIP YOUR STRIP’

 Utah lawmakers are poised to pass new laws to encourage people and businesses to replace thirsty grass with drought-tolerant landscaping that uses less water.

-A proposal from Ogden Republican Rep. Ryan Wilcox would prohibit cities, counties and homeowners’ associations from requiring residents to plant traditional grass yards, rather than “water-wise landscaping” such as mulch, rocks and plants that can be sustained with drip irrigation rather than sprinklers.
+A proposal from Ogden Republican Rep. Ryan Wilcox would prohibit cities, counties and homeowners’ associations from requiring residents to plant traditional grass yards, rather than “water-wise landscaping” such as mulch, rocks and plants that can be sustained with drip irrigation, not sprinklers.

 Homeowners’ associations, including in Sandy and Salt Lake City, require residents to maintain grass yards.
 Cities including Orem and Saratoga Springs have similar municipal ordinances.
 Wilcox’s bill passed the House in February and awaits a vote in the Senate.